tsahyt/solar-wallpaper/README.md

 A simple tool to generate wallpaper XML files for GNOME which respect solar position at your location.

+## Install

+You can build the application with `stack build` and install it with `stack install`.
+See the stack [documentation](https://haskellstack.org) for more details on how to use it.
+Using `stack install` will place it in `$HOME/.local/bin` as `solar-wallpaper-exe`.
+Make sure that this directory is in your path.

 ## Example

 `solar-wallpaper` works using an input file, which defines the wallpaper to be